charlesreid1/charlesreid1.github.io/pelican/content/rubiks-1-representations.md

 ## Why The 4x4 Rubik's Cube

-The 4x4 Rubik's cube, also known as the Rubik's Revenge cube, is larger than the standard 3x3 Rubik's Cube.
+The 4x4 Rubik's cube, also known as the Rubik's Revenge cube, is larger than the standard 3x3 Rubik's Cube - 96 faces, instead of the ususal 36.
 The 4x4 cube exhibits some particularly interesting properties as a result of having an even number of squares on each edge.

-We are also interested in the 4x4 because we enjoy solving it!

 <a name="rubiks1-how"></a>
 # How the Rubik's Cube Works